 Cellebrite may apply its own backup password if one isn’t set on the device already which enables you to get more data included in the backup (including the keychain).
 This information is stored in the .UFD file and can be read with Notepad.
 If the device owner set one previously, you’ll need to know the backup password or crack it with another tool such as Passware, Elcomsoft, or Hashcat in order to continue with the decryption.

-As stated at the beginning, there are several methods and types of extractions that can be done, this document is meant to help examiners understand the files they are getting returned so they can be used to their fullest extend and loaded into other tools for additional analysis.
+As stated at the beginning, there are several methods and types of extractions that can be done; this document is meant to help examiners understand the files they are getting returned so they can be used to their fullest extent and loaded into other tools for additional analysis or verification.
+For more details on how to load other images into AXIOM, see the other blogs in the series: GrayKey, XRY, and Oxygen.